-48th Annual Scientific Meeting of The Australasian Society for Immunology8 – 12 December 2019
+48th Annual Scientific Meeting of The Australian and New Zealand Society for Immunology8 – 12 December 2019

 Adelaide Convention Centre

 Dr Iain Comerford (Co-Convenor)

 Iain completed a B.Sc.(Hons) in Immunology at the University of Glasgow in 2001 and a Ph.D. in chemokine biology with Professor Robert Nibbs at the Beatson Institute for Cancer Research and the University of Glasgow between 2002-2005.
 In 2005 he joined the Chemokine Biology Laboratory at the University of Adelaide with Professor Shaun McColl, focussing on the role of chemokine receptors in T cell responses in autoimmunity and regulation of the chemokine system by atypical chemokine receptors.
 Since then he has been the recipient of fellowships and project grant funding from Multiple Sclerosis Research Australia and is a research fellow in the School of Biological Sciences at the University of Adelaide and a lecturer in immunology.
 He served as state councillor for the SA/NT branch of ASI from 2016-2018.